nschaievitch/eigen-games-25/README.md

 ## Future improvements

+- This same workflow could be used for more complicated tasks, such as object recognition
 - Currently, our client is a CLI.
 In the future, we'd like to compile this to WASM to run on a frontend
 - It's expensive to have every validator re-run the FHE computation.
 Ideally, some other proof of computation could be provided, such as a ZK proof or some probabilistic method.